Tunisian–Algerian War (1807)

-The Tunisian-Algerian war of 1807 was a conflict between the Beylik of Tunis and the Deylik of Algiers.
-The war led to the emancipation of Tunisia from any sort of Algerian influence, and the ending of the tribute paied by Tunisia to Algeria since 1756.
+The Tunisian–Algerian War of 1807 was a conflict between the Beylik of Tunis and the Deylik of Algiers.
+The war led to the emancipation of Tunisia from any sort of Algerian influence, and the ending of the tribute paid by Tunisia to Algeria since 1756.

 Background

 The war has a complicated background.
 In 1756, Algiers invaded Tunis and helped and removed Abu al-Hasan Ali I in favor the previous Bey's son, Muhammad I ar-Rashid.
 Ali was then taken to Algiers, stripped naked, humiliated, and brutally strangled to death in under 4 years by the victorious Algerians.
 As part of the agreement, Tunis was from then on forced to pay tribute to Algiers, and Algiers was allowed to influence the Tunisian foreign policy.
 In the 1790s, led by Hammuda ibn Ali and the reformer Youssef Saheb Ettabaa (Youssef of Tunis) the Beylik of Tunis decided to reinvigorate relations with the Ottoman Empire (who disliked Algiers for its unruly and independent nature) and the Sultanate of Morocco (whom have been at conflict with the Algerians for about 250 years by this point).
 The Ottoman Sultan of this period, Selim III was very Tunisian friendly, and hoped to weaken the power of Algeria and tip the scale of balance in the region of the Maghreb.
 This was obviously not liked by the Algerians, whom slowly but surely became more and more hostile to Hammuda.
 While Algiers was experiencing a period of instability and severe unrest from the Odjak of Algiers, which began heavily influencing the local politics and exerting influence over the Dey, Hammuda heavily reformed the Tunisian army on new, more modern lines, waiting for his time to strike.